 - Slowly add 1 tbsp of water at a time, stopping when you fill up your spoon with water.

-- Pulse and continue to add water until you've added the 5 tbsp or a ball has formed with the dough.
+- Pulse and continue to add water until a ball has formed with the dough.

 - Turn out the dough onto a floured surface.
 Cut the ball of dough in half into two smaller pieces.